Outposts Residential Camp Somerset

 The outdoors is our classroom however, we do have a couple of 'classroom' options, varying from the rustic to the more typical, WiFi connected, carpeted variety.
-We have our African style Bush Camp shelter which can accommodate up to 100 students, complete with gas lighting, wood burner and generator for any presentations.
+We have our African style Bush Camp shelter, complete with gas lighting, wood burner and generator for any presentations.
 There is no internet connection or mobile reception making it the perfect place to really get away from it all but still have shelter, tables and power for a laptop and projector.
-We also have a more traditional classroom with all the mod-cons in a converted barn with room for smaller groups or up to 20.
+We also have a more traditional classroom with all the mod-cons in a converted barn with room for smaller groups.

 Is there first aid on site?

 All staff working with groups are fully first aid trained and certified.